Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 		  MongoDB 3.4 and below, run`mongo` for mongoshell Above Mongo 3.4, run `mongosh` for mongoshell

+		- Check if mongo service is running?
+		- Make sure to reboot to check that the mongo service sticks (running mongo shell works).
+Eg. google: ubuntu 22 how to reboot

-		- How to check if mongo service is running?
-How to stop mongo service?
+		- Also figure out the commands for: How to stop mongo service?
 How to restart mongo service?
+How to check the logs for service starting errors (Eg. Ubuntu 22 is `sudo tail -n 100 /var/log/mongodb/mongod.log`)

-Save these commands to your web host details document.
+		- Save these commands to your web host details document.
+		-
 		- Create an authentication account on the auth collection

 		  While in Mongo Shell, run to create user